rlopez19781978/pure-planck-quantization/README.md

 ### 💡 Isometric Spacetime Equivalence
 Within the *Pure Planck Matrix*, distance and time flow are structurally isomorphic.
 Because a photon navigates across this macro-expanded lattice exactly at the framework limit ($c$), a physical spatial trajectory of **292.22 billion light-years** maps symmetrically to a historical flight duration of exactly **292.22 billion years**.
 This absolute symmetry mathematically completes the validation of the Fractal Saturation Equation and proves the cosmic mirror illusion.

+### 🪞 7.
+The Deconstruction of the Big Bang: Cosmic Hall of Mirrors vs. Primeval Singularity

+This framework fundamentally eliminates the necessity of a physical "Big Bang" singularity.
+In orthodox astrophysics, the observed cosmic microwave background (CMB) and cosmological redshift are interpreted as remnants of an explosive expansion of space that began $13.787$ billion years ago.

+By contrast, the *Pure Planck Units Matrix* proves that **the Big Bang is a persistent optical illusion** born from photons recursively circumnavigating the closed macro-expanded curvature loop of the cosmos.

+#### The Geometry of Temporal Ghost Images
+Because the universe is a closed topological matrix with a fixed macro-radius of $R \approx 8.87658 \times 10^{16} \text{ m}$ (projecting an observable boundary of $R_{obs} = 4.40 \times 10^{26} \text{ m}$), light is structurally forced to loop endlessly.

+A single complete orbit around the macro-expanded perimeter ($2\pi R_{obs}$) spans exactly **292.22 billion light-years**.
+Consequently, when deep-space telescopes capture ultra-distant galaxies, they are not looking back at an expanding edge of a infant universe; they are capturing the **temporal ghost images** of our own finite system's matter-energy content, recorded in past orbital cycles of Time.